flurdy/sortingoffice/README.md

 - **Unit Tests**: Isolated database operations using testcontainers
 - **Integration Tests**: End-to-end workflows
 - **UI Tests**: Selenium-based browser automation
+- **Smoke Tests**: Complete end-to-end user workflows with testcontainers support

+**Smoke Tests**: The application includes comprehensive smoke tests that validate complete user workflows from authentication through resource creation and cleanup.
+These tests are integrated into CI/CD and can be run both locally and in automated environments.
+For detailed information, see [UI_TESTS.md](docs/UI_TESTS.md).

 ### Database Management